tccw/gitbread/README.md

 - Recording recipes
 - *branch* recipes to test variations
 - *merge* changes back into your main recipe for when your changes improve the recipe
-- *fork* the recipe in order to create an entirely new recipe based on a previous recipe
 - Automatically record the weather for the day you made your bread
 - Common bakers percentage calculations including support for preferments, poolish, hydration adjustments for milk and eggs, etc.
 - Record process notes like your kneading method, if you rested the dough, number and length of rises, autolyse, etc.